Likeabishop/Hobby-Survey/README.md

-# PulseCheck
+# HobbySurvey

-**PulseCheck** is a full-stack survey platform for collecting and analyzing lifestyle and food preference data.
-The project is split into two main modules: a React + TypeScript + Vite frontend and a Spring Boot + PostgreSQL backend.
+**HobbySurvey** is a full-stack survey platform for collecting and analyzing lifestyle and food preference data.
+The project is split into two main modules: a React + TypeScript + Vite frontend and a Node TS + PostgreSQL backend.

 ---